How To Start A Blog: The Definitive Guide

 Yoast WordPress SEO is hands down the best SEO plugin out there (and it’s free).
 It gives you a super simple way to understand and evaluate SEO on your posts (with a simple red/yellow/green mark) without having to delve into a masters course on title tags and meta descriptions.
 This is the best way to do a quick SEO evaluation of your sites without wasting hours and hours of your time trying to figure out your keyword density on a page.

 There are a ton of contact forms out there, but Gravity Forms is the only one I use now due to its simplicity in setting up.
-Some have a lot of random fields, and don’t display well with certain themes.
-Depending on which free form plugin you pick out, it might not even work!
+Because some other form plugins don’t work with every theme – I bought a developers license and just use Gravity Forms across the board now.

 Even though Gravity Forms is a paid plugin, it’s absolutely worth it.
-It’s rock solid.
-You build the form.
-You post it on the page like you would a photo or video.
-And bam.
+It’s rock solid, it won’t break & the support is great for any questions you do have.
+It makes form building easy again.
+Simply build the form, post it on the page like you would a photo or video and bam.
 There’s your contact form.
 Dead simple.
 Use it.

 Digg Digg Social Plugin

 Social plugins make it simple for people to share your content.
 Digg Digg is owned by Buffer and is the best all-in-one social plugin out there.
-But slow down.
-Just because it has a ton of options, that doesn’t mean you should go overboard and enable every network out there.
-I recommend enabling the big 3: Twitter, Facebook and Google+ (and possibly Pinterest or Stumbleupon if your blog warrants it), but don’t go social crazy.
-If you give people too many choices, often they don’t pick any of them.
+I recommend enabling the big 4: Twitter, Facebook and Google+ and Pinterest.
 Also, be sure to enable “lazy loading” on the plugins as it will help keep your blog speedy by loading all the buttons after the content has loaded up.

 Pretty link allows you to create quick, “pretty” links that redirect to wherever you like.
-You can use this for masking affiliate links and it makes creating shorter links to share your content super simple.
+You can use this for making short links to different content or off-site links that you want to track.
 It comes in a free (lite) version and a pro version if you need a few more features.
-This is absolutely the easiest way to make quick short links and redirects on your site both for affiliate products and when you just want to make a quick short link that’s easy for people to remember.
+This is absolutely the easiest way to make short links and redirects that’s easy to make & trackable.

 If you need to create landing pages in order to drive email captures or sell something down the road, Lead Pages makes things stupid simple.
 I used to use Premise, but Lead Pages has made it obsolete.
 It’s replaced Premise, Launch Effect & Optimize Press across all my sites.
 It’s even got a “Welcome Gate” plugin for free that is a non-annoying variation on a pop-up.
 It seems a bit pricey at first ($200), but if you sell anything of any magnitude, it more than makes up for it.
-It’s created the highest converting landing pages for me that I’ve ever had & it’s not only simple to use, but you also get an end result that looks pretty good too!
-Considering it’s brand new on the market, Lead Pages is already the best plugin on the market for this and it has huge potential.
-And while, it’s technically more than just a plugin (you can host pages on their site, on facebook, etc) it integrates seamlessly with your wordpress install.
-Not to mention – it’s responsive – so the pages show up great, no matter what site you’re on.
+It’s created the highest converting landing pages for me that I’ve ever had & it’s not only simple to use, but you also get an end result that looks pretty good too and integrated directly with wordpress.
+It’s also responsive – so the pages show up great, no matter if you use a desktop, tabler or mobile device.

 nRElate Most Popular & Related Content